-Garlic has been used for centuries as both a food ingredient and a medicine.
+Garlic has been used for centuries as both food and medicine.

-In fact, eating garlic can provide a wide variety of health benefits (1).
+In fact, eating garlic may provide a wide variety of health benefits (

 This article explains how garlic is particularly protective against the common cold and the flu.

-Allicin contains sulfur, which gives garlic its distinctive smell and taste (8).
-However, allicin is unstable, so it quickly converts to other sulphur-containing compounds thought to give garlic its medicinal properties (5).
+However, allicin is unstable, so it quickly converts to other sulfur-containing compounds thought to give garlic its medicinal properties (

-Bottom Line: Garlic can be crushed, chewed or sliced to produce allicin, which is thought to give garlic its immune-boosting properties.
+Garlic can be crushed, chewed, or sliced to produce allicin, which is thought to give garlic its immune-boosting properties.

-Garlic has shown promise as a treatment for preventing colds and the flu.11).
+Garlic has shown promise as a treatment for preventing colds and the flu.

-Another study found that colds were on average 61% shorter for subjects who ate 2.56 grams of aged garlic extract per day, compared to a placebo group.
-Their colds were also less severe (9).
+Another study found that colds were significantly shorter for subjects who ate 2.56 grams of aged garlic extract per day during cold and flu season, compared with a placebo group.
+Their colds were also less severe (

-If you often get sick with a cold or flu, eating garlic can help reduce your symptoms or prevent your illness entirely.
+If you often get sick with a cold or flu, eating garlic may help reduce your symptoms or prevent your illness entirely.

 It’s also unknown if you need to take garlic constantly, or if it also works as a short-term treatment when you start getting sick.

-Bottom Line: Regularly eating garlic may help prevent the common cold or the flu.
-If you do get sick, eating garlic can reduce the severity of your symptoms and help you recover faster.
+Regularly eating garlic may help prevent the common cold or the flu.
+If you do get sick, eating garlic may reduce the severity of your symptoms and help you recover faster.

-The way garlic is processed or prepared can really change its health benefits.
+The way garlic is processed or prepared can change its health benefits.